Mehdi Chahiri

-Mehdi Chahiri (born 25 July 1996) is a French professional footballer who plays as a midfielder for Ligue 2 club Paris FC on loan from Strasbourg.
+Mehdi Chahiri (born 25 July 1996) is a French professional footballer who plays as a left winger.

 Career

 Chahiri transferred from USL Dunkerque to fellow Championnat National side Red Star in 2019.
 He had a breakout campaign with Red Star during the 2019–20 Championnat National season, scoring 13 goals in 19 matches in all competitions in the first half of the season.
-His great form with Red Star earned him a transfer to Strasbourg in Ligue 1, with whom he signed a four and a half year contract on 31 January 2020.
+His great form with Red Star earned him a transfer to Strasbourg in Ligue 1, with whom he signed a four-and-a-half-year contract on 31 January 2020.
 He returned to Red Star on loan for the rest of the season.

-Chahiri marked his Strasbourg and Ligue 1 debut against FC Lorient on 23 August 2020 with a goal but his side fell to a 1–3 defeat.
+Chahiri marked his Strasbourg and Ligue 1 debut against FC Lorient on 23 August 2020 with a goal, but his side fell to a 1–3 defeat.

 On 31 August 2021, he joined Caen on loan.
 On 21 June 2022, Chahiri moved on loan to Paris FC.

+On 2 September 2023, Chahiri signed a 2-year contract with Pau in Ligue 2.